JBShady/COD5-Remastered/README.md

 * Fall damage occurs after 150 units instead of 200 units, similar to future Call of Duties that all use 128 units as the baseline
 * Readded subtle friendly fire flame damage, so watch your fire
 * Added weapon bobbing and crawl bobbing like future Call of Duties, weapons no longer just lowers while moving
-* Added cut sound effect when player lands on the ground after jumping
+* Added cut footstep sound effect when player lands on the ground after jumping
 * Slightly increased footstep volume
 * Players drop their hands onto the ground when dying as the Game Over screen appears, using an animation ported from Black Ops II
 * Fixed clientside sounds and effects from looping or playing at different speeds depending on the client's FPS, including map visual effects and player sounds like the red screen heartbeat
 * Fixed player being able to pull out equipment while drinking perks or purchasing the Bowie Knife
 * Fixed player being able to purchase other items while drinking perks or purchasing the Bowie Knife
-* Fixed voiceover categories that played with a delay having the ability to overlap with other lines due
+* Fixed voiceover categories that played with a delay having the ability to overlap with other lines
 * Fixed red screen breaking after bleeding out and respawning
 * Fixed crashes from being able to purchase things while falling down when dying
-* Player no longer receives a free Colt when they have no weapons, instead the screen is just blank like future zombie games.
+* Player no longer receives a free Colt when they have no weapons, instead the screen is just blank like future games
 * Voiceover interactions disabled on a player size of 1 to fix character responses sometimes playing in solo when playing as certain characters
 * Grenading yourself no longer removes the ability to be shellshocked from certain scripted damages
 * Hid rank icon while in game, but it does show up on scoreboard and lobbies.
 Rank number and prestige icon is based on player stats, similar to the ranking in Black Ops II zombies with no indication of how you are progressing
+* Fixed an extra grenade spawning when killing yourself with a grenade

 ### Zombies
 * Zombies have glowing eye effects in all DLCs now